-FCB Zurich relied on the aforementioned successful campaigns - which, by the way, were created and produced entirely in-house - in a well-considered manner for the submissions.
+FCB Zurich relied on the aforementioned successful campaigns - which, by the way, were created and produced entirely in-house - for its submissions in a well-considered manner.
 "Both were designed with conviction for digital, mobile and classic channels in order to reach the respective target groups at all relevant touchpoints," says Harder.
 She said she was particularly proud of the award haul in groundbreaking categories such as innovation, mobile and interactive.
 "The Search Racism online campaign also made gold in the Creative Data category at Eurobest in December.
 The HCD gang bingo is not only successful as a promotion, but also as a mobile game and retail product, which we will continue to develop in the future."

 Lück and the gap

 If you talk about FCB's year of success, you can't avoid one name: Dennis Lück.
 In July 2016, the Executive Creative Director - who was also responsible for the two successful campaigns - left the agency for Jung von Matt, where he has been Chief Creative Officer ever since.
 Will Lück leave a big creative gap?
 "It goes without saying that Dennis Lück was a strong creative driver in recent years and thus an important success factor for FCB Zurich," says Cornelia Harder.
 "With all due respect to his exceptional skills, I would like to emphasize that these successes are also the result of a dedicated teamwork of fantastic talents and my long-standing, consistently creative-oriented agency philosophy.
 I will continue to pursue this strategy in the future."